 ¼ cup corn oil

-1 teaspoon black mustard seeds
+½ teaspoon black mustard seeds

-1 large onion, peeled and chopped fine
+1 medium onion, peeled and sliced fine

-6 cloves garlic, peeled and chopped fine
+4 cloves garlic, peeled and chopped fine

 ½ -inch piece fresh gingerroot, peeled and chopped fine

 ¼ teaspoon asafoetida